AY2324S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 component listens for changes in the `ObservableList` objects and updates the GUI accordingly.

 The `LoanListPanel` (similar to `PersonListPanel`) is responsible for displaying the list of loans attached to a contact.
+It generates new `LoanCard` objects according to the `loanList` in the `Model` class.
 To accommodate the new GUI component, the `MainWindow.java` file is updated to include the new `LoanListPanel`.

 To ensure that only either the loan list or the person list is displayed, an additional `BooleanProperty` is added to the `Model` component to act as a flag to indicate which list is currently being displayed.
+This flag is updated by corresponding commands.
+For instance, commands such as `list` will toggle the flag to false, while `viewloan` will toggle the flag to true.
-This flag is updated by corresponding commands and the update switches the display between the two lists inside `MainWindow` by disabling one or the other.
+This update switches the display between the two lists inside `MainWindow`.

 #### Design Considerations

 ##### Aspect: How the GUI is updated

 * **Alternative 1 (current choice):** The GUI updates are done by the `Model` component's observable properties.
-    * Pros: Reduces coupling between the `Model` and `MainWindow` components.
+    * Pros: Follows the observer design pattern, reducing coupling between the `Model` and `MainWindow` components.
     * Cons: The GUI updates are restricted to the observable properties of the `Model` component.

 * **Alternative 2:** The GUI updates are done by the `MainWindow` component.
     * Pros: More explicit control over the GUI updates.
-    * Cons: `Model` needs a reference to `MainWindow` to update the GUI.
+    * Cons: `Model` needs a reference to `MainWindow` to update the GUI directly.
 This increases coupling between the components.

+### View all loans command - Kyal Sin Min Thet (to be implemented in v1.3)

+#### Proposed Implementation

+The `viewallloans` command will display all active loans in the addressbook.

+The parsing will be done by the `ViewAllLoansCommandParser` class, which will be instantiated in the `AddressBookParser` class.

+The execution of this command will iterate through all the contacts and their respective `loanRecords` in the addressbook.
+These loans will then be added to `loanList` inside `Model` class, similar to `viewloan` command.
+By default, the loans will be listed in order of the due date.
+The `LoanListPanel` will reflect the updated list of loans to display.

 --------------------------------------------------------------------------------------------------------------------